Transference for Banach space representations of nilpotent Lie groups. Part 1. Irreducible representations: CCR property on reflexive Banach spaces

-The main result of this section is Theorem~\ref{Banach5}, which shows that any uniformly bounded irreducible representation of a nilpotent Lie group $G$ on a reflexive Banach space is CCR, that is, the closure of the image of $L^1(G)$ under the representation is the closure of finite-rank operators on that reflexive Banach space.
-The result is proved by transferring the well-known results for irreducible unitary representations on Hilbert spaces, and illustrates the role that unitary representation theory on Hilbert spaces plays in the general Banach space representation theory of nilpotent Lie groups, via transference.
+A uniformly bounded representation of a locally compact group $G$ on a Banach space is said to have the \emph{CCR property} if the closure of the image of $L^1(G)$ under that representation is equal to the norm-closure of finite-rank operators on that Banach space.
+This terminology CCR (completely continuous representation) is inspired by the one that has been long used and applied for unitary irreducible representations on Hilbert spaces, where the alternative French name `liminaire' was also used.
+See for instance \cite{Fe62}.

-As mentioned above, the main results of this section are about nilpotent Lie groups and we actually point out in Remark~\ref{GCR} that they cannot be directly extended further.
-Nevertheless, some auxiliary results and lemmas hold true for more general classes of groups hence we have stated and proved them on their natural level of generality as they may hold an independent interest.
+The main results of this section concern nilpotent Lie groups and we actually point out in Remark~\ref{GCR} that they cannot be directly extended further.
+Nevertheless, some auxiliary results and lemmas hold true for more general classes of groups hence we have stated and proved them in their natural level of generality as they may hold an independent interest.

-Let $G$ be any connected, simply connected, nilpotent Lie group with its Lie algebra~$\gg$.
-Then the exponential map $\exp_G\colon\gg\to G$ is a diffeomorphism with the inverse denoted by $\log_G\colon G\to\gg$.

 Let $\Xc$ be any complex Banach space with a fixed norm that defines its topology.
 Assume that $\pi\colon G\to\Bc(\Xc)$ is a continuous representation which is \emph{uniformly bounded}, in the sense that $\sup\{\Vert\pi(g)\Vert\mid g\in G\}<\infty$.
 Continuity of $\pi$ means that its corresponding map $G\times \Xc\to\Xc$, $(g,x)\mapsto\pi(g)x$, is continuous.
 Then one can define the continuous homomorphism of Banach algebras